 6. How long will I need this printout?

 If you will only need a certain document for a limited time, such as the length of a meeting, consider holding off on printing it out.
-You may be able to access the document via a mobile device, tablet, or even laptop during the presentation.
+You may be able to access the material via a mobile device, tablet, or even laptop during the presentation.
 Ask the presenter if they can send you a digital copy of the presentation or where online you can access it for later consumption.

 7. What will happen to this print out when I don’t need it anymore?